reduxjs/redux-toolkit/docs/usage/migrating-rtk-2.md

 Redux Toolkit has been available since 2019, and today it's the standard way to write Redux apps.
 We've gone 4+ years without any breaking changes.
 Now, RTK 2.0 gives us a chance to modernize the packaging, clean up deprecated options, and tighten up some edge cases.

-Redux Toolkit 2.0 is accompanied by major versions of all the other Redux packages: Redux core 5.0, React-Redux 9.0, Redux Thunk 3.0, and Reselect 5.0.
+**Redux Toolkit 2.0 is accompanied by major versions of all the other Redux packages: Redux core 5.0, React-Redux 9.0, Reselect 5.0, and Redux Thunk 3.0**.

-This page lists known potentially breaking changes in Redux Toolkit 2.0 and Redux core 5.0, as well as new features in Redux Toolkit 2.0.
+This page lists known potentially breaking changes in each of those packages, as well as new features in Redux Toolkit 2.0.
 As a reminder, **you should not need to actually install or use the core `redux` package directly** - RTK wraps that, and re-exports all methods and types.

 In practice, **most of the "breaking" changes should not have an actual effect on end users, and we expect that many projects can just update the package versions with very few code changes needed**.